adventure-thailand.com banner

 Long-Distance Buses

-The bus network is the most comprehensive transit system in Thailand, reaching every district (Amphoe) in the country.
-Government-run Transport Co. buses (999) operate out of three main terminals in Bangkok: Mo Chit (North), Sai Tai Mai (South), and Ekkamai (East), offering tiered service levels.
+The bus network is the most comprehensive transit system in Thailand, reaching every district in the country.
+Government-run Transport Co. buses (999) operate out of three main terminals in Bangkok: Mo Chit (North), Sai Tai Mai (South), and Ekkamai (East), offering tiered service levels from basic air-conditioned coaches to fully reclining VIP sleepers.

 Minivans operate as the frantic connective tissue of the provinces.
 They are faster than large buses but often cramped.
 Use them for shorter hops like Bangkok to Kanchanaburi or Phuket to Krabi.
-Always locate the nearest “Bus Station” (Sathani Khon Song) rather than relying on hotel pickups, which often include a “commission” markup that inflates the price.
+Always locate the nearest bus station rather than relying on hotel pickups, which often include a commission markup.
+Book through 12GO for price transparency and confirmed departure times, particularly around national holidays when services fill days in advance.

 Reaching Famous Islands: